JeremieSiller/ft_containers/README.md

 The vector is a simple dynamic array where each element lies unsorted behind each other in memory.
 The biggest aspect of rewriting the vector is the internal memory management.
-If a vector runs out of storage it has to reallocate and therefore copy everything into the newly allocated storage.
+If a vector runs out of storage it has to reallocate and therefore copy everything into the newly allocated space.

 **advantages:**
 - random access (instant access of elements)